sylvainbx/rust-book-fr/FRENCH/src/ch12-06-writing-to-stderr-instead-of-stdout.md

 <!--
 At the moment, we’re writing all of our output to the terminal using the `println!` macro.
-Most terminals provide two kinds of output: *standard output* (`stdout`) for general information and *standard error* (`stderr`) for error messages.
+In most terminals, there are two kinds of output: *standard output* (`stdout`) for general information and *standard error* (`stderr`) for error messages.
 This distinction enables users to choose to direct the successful output of a program to a file but still print error messages to the screen.
 -->

 Pour l'instant, nous avons écrit toutes nos sorties du terminal en utilisant la macro `println!`.
-La plupart des terminaux fournissent deux genres de sorties : la *sortie standard* (`stdout`) pour les informations générales et *la sortie d'erreur standard* (`stderr`) pour les messages d'erreur.
+Dans la plupart des terminaux, il y a deux genres de sorties : la *sortie standard* (`stdout`) pour les informations générales et *la sortie d'erreur standard* (`stderr`) pour les messages d'erreur.
 Cette distinction permet à l'utilisateur de choisir de rediriger la sortie des